mhammell-laboratory/TEtranscripts/README.rst

 `our website <http://hammelllab.labsites.cshl.edu/software#TEToolkit>`_
 for instructions to download the curated GTF files.

-TEpeak takes ChIP-seq (and similar data) alignment files (BAM or BED), identiifes narrow peaks, and is also able to do differential analysis over peaks of two sets of libraries.
+TEpeaks takes ChIP-seq (and similar data) alignment files (BAM or BED), identiifes narrow peaks, and is also able to do differential analysis over peaks of two sets of libraries.
 It is an extension of MACS by adding the funcionality of taking into account multi-reads, another normalization